Table For One

 Getting Perfect Me Time in Classic Tokyo’s Cafes

 The coffee culture in Tokyo draws inspiration from different global influences including various American coffee style cafes to authentic Italian espresso bars, as well as entertainment cafes like the maid cafes (where waitresses are dressed in maid outfits), and numerous cuddly animal cafes which showcase cats, owls and mini pigs to name a few.
 We’ve reached new heights in the variety of cafes and the coffee culture in Tokyo.
 The local coffee shop has become more than just a cup of coffee.
 It has become the perfect place for get-togethers, chats with your loved ones, spending some quality Me Time, or meeting for business purposes.
-We are here to help
+We are here to help arrow_forward

 Our Choice for the Best Korean-Japanese BBQ In Japan

 Yakiniku means grilled meat in Japanese, and Yakiniku restaurants can be found in every restaurant row in Japan.
 There are approximately 20,000 yakiniku restaurants in the country.
 Some specialize in premium brand-name beef such as Kobe and Matsusaka beef, while others specialize in offal and game meat.
 There are All-You-Can-Eat buffets, as well as conveyor belt yakiniku, just like conveyor belt sushi!
 These days, the yakiniku trend keenly focuses on the dizzying variety of sauces.
 Many restaurants choose specific sauces depending on the particular type of meat that they serve.
 In addition, it is not unusual for customers to be served at least four or five different kinds of sauces.
-And there are
+And there are arrow_forward

-Me Time Guide Table For One
+Table For One Me Time Guide

 The Taxi-Driver’s and Pro Solo Foodies’ Eatery Guide in Tokyo

 Taxi drivers in Tokyo always know the fastest way to get to the train station or airport.
 They also know where the best restaurants are to dine.
 During our many taxi rides across the city, we talked to drivers about the best places to have Japanese B-kyu gurume—a unique Japanese style of B-class gourmet cuisine which is prized for its flavors.
 This cuisine is typically prepared in small restaurants, using local and relatively inexpensive ingredients.
 A complete meal here typically costs under 1500 yen (US$15), which better fits a driver’s budget.
-Here are our results of taxi driver B-kyu gurume restaurants in Tokyo, where the food tastes like you are transported straight to
+Here are our results of taxi driver B-kyu gurume restaurants in Tokyo, where the food tastes like you are transported straight to arrow_forward

-Me Time Guide Table For One
+Table For One Me Time Guide

 10 of the Most Heavenly Places in Tokyo for the Sweet Tooth

 Many Japanese are obsessed with sweets.
 If you happen to have watched the Netflix series, Saboriman Ametani Kantarou, based on a Japanese Manga story, it provides you just a glimpse of the population’s passion for desserts.
 On this show, you can see there are so many glamorized visual presentations of desserts in Japan.
 It is not surprising to see a man like Kantaro enjoying sweets alone at a cafe.
 From children to senior citizens, everyone loves to enjoy sweets.
 Western-style sweets were first introduced to Japan in the Meiji civilization and enlightenment period (1868 to 1912).
 During this era, coffee shops flourished and people ate Western-style sweets while drinking coffee.
-Many shops still carry
+Many shops still carry arrow_forward

-Cultural Footprint Table For One
+Table For One Cultural Footprint

 Why Japanese Curry is so Popular in Japan: Its Unique Origins

 When people think of Japanese food, many of us typically imagine sushi, soba, ramen, and yakitori.
 However, the fact is that Japan is actually the world’s second largest curry-loving country —of course, India is number one, based on the annual consumption of curry powder in the world.
 In Japanese, curry is called karē raisu, which means curry over rice.
 According to a survey by S&B FOODS, a Japanese company that produces and sells curry and spices, the average Japanese individual eats more than 80 servings of curry per year, or roughly once a week.
-There are many specialty curry restaurants in Japan, and curry is also very frequently prepared at home.
+There are many specialty curry restaurants in Japan, and curry is also very frequently prepared at home. arrow_forward

-Me Time Guide Table For One
+Table For One Me Time Guide

 Farm-to-Table & Spice Magic: Soup Curry In Hokkaido

 In Japan, curry is one of the perfect dishes for a Table For One, as known by solo diners.
 The Japanese curry is a convenient food, just like ramen and conveyor belt sushi, known as Kaiten-zushi.
 These dining venues that serve these foods are gender-free and feel very comfortable for soloists to have lunch or dinner.
 Since curry was introduced to Japan from the UK, it has been served in restaurants and cafes.
 Households also like to prepare their own unique curry.
 During the 1980s and 1990s, there was an ethnic food boom in Tokyo, led by Southeast Asian cuisine.
-In the beginning of the 2000’s, the media reported that “Jimbocho
+In the beginning of the 2000’s, the media reported that “Jimbocho arrow_forward

-Me Time Guide Table For One
+Table For One Me Time Guide

 Discover the Japanese Curry: The Complete Guide in Yokohama

 Regarding the introduction of curry to Japan, no exact data available.
 Various theories exist as to the true origin of Japanese curry, such as possibly Hokkaido or Yokohama city in Kanagawa prefecture.
 However, we will try to describe one perspective, the Yokohama theory here.
 American Commodore, Matthew Perry landed his ships in Kurihama, which is currently part of Yokosuka city, in 1853 and opened Japan to the world after centuries of isolation.
 He was one of the first Westerners that the Japanese people came in contact with.
 In 1858, the Japan-U.S. Treaty of Amity and Commerce was signed, opening five ports, Hakodate, Niigata, Yokohama, Kobe, and Nagasaki, and thus, trading began.
-Yokohama,
+Yokohama, arrow_forward

 Recent Posts